julelang/manual/src/std/jule-token.md

 `unsafe fn FillMut(mut self, mut data: []byte)`\
 Fills data.
 Uses mutable copy of data, not allocated new copy.
 But it is unsafe, because any mutation on the data may cause inconsistent results.
-However, it is efficient way to use already allocated datas.
+However, it is efficient way to use already allocated data.

 `fn GetRow(self, row: int): str`\
 Return line (not include new-line char) by row. \